We’ve talked about the process of writing in a gratitude journal and the kinds of benefits that activity can offer. Writing is a powerful process.

 - Write a letter to a loved one expressing your indebtedness

-People from your past, older relatives, neighbors, kids’ teachers and other meaningful people in your life should be considered as recipients for your words of gratitude.
+People from your past, older relatives, neighbours, kids’ teachers and other meaningful people in your life should be considered as recipients for your words of gratitude.

 If possible, try to take on this practice daily, at least for a while.